Chymyst/chymyst-core/docs/joinrun.md

 site(
   run { case c(x) + i(_) => c(x+1) }
-) // runtime error: "c" is already bound to another reaction site
+) // runtime error: "c" is already bound to another RS

 ```

 This rule enforces the immutability of chemical laws:
 Once a reaction site is written, we have fixed the reactions that a given molecule could initiate (i.e. the reactions that consume this molecule).
-It is impossible to add a new reaction that consumes a molecule if that molecule is already bound to another reaction site.
+It is impossible to add a new reaction that consumes a molecule if that molecule is already bound to another RS.

 This feature of Join Calculus allows us to create a library of chemical reactions and guarantee that user programs will not be able to modify the intended flow of reactions.

 Also, because of this rule, different reaction sites do not contend on input molecules.
-The decisions about which reactions to start are local to each reaction site.
+The decisions about which reactions to start are local to each RS.

 # Thread pools